 Years in current position: 5

 Elizabeth graduated from Seattle University with a B.A. in English literature and a minor in business administration.
-Prior to her job as an editorial coordinator, she worked as a managing editor for JTE Multimedia (2.5 years) and as a medical copy editor/proofreader for Springer Nature (2 years).
+Before her job as an editorial coordinator, she worked as a managing editor for JTE Multimedia (2.5 years) and as a medical copy editor/proofreader for Springer Nature (2 years).

 RR: How did you get involved in medical editing/publishing?
 And what brought you to your current role?

 EF: After graduating with an English major/business minor at Seattle University, I decided to move back to the East Coast so I could pursue a career in publishing.
 My parents lived outside Philadelphia, and I applied for every editorial job nearby.
 Philadelphia is home to many medical publishers.
 Like many English majors, I was eager to work in fiction publishing.
 However, I got attached to medical publishing very quickly, both because of the diversity of the work and the authors/content.
 In my first two positions (Current Medicine Group and JTE Multimedia), I was trained as a project manager/medical copy editor for book chapters and journal articles.
 After a few years living in the Philadelphia area, I started to grow restless.
 It had been an exciting experience moving to Seattle for college, and I was eager to spread my wings again.
 I applied for positions outside Pennsylvania . . .
 D.C. and New York were home to many publishers and societies.
 I’d become very attached to medical publishing and was not interested in switching to a different field.
 I was lucky to be offered a position by the new editor-in-chief of an otolaryngology journal in New York.
 It had not been necessary for New York to be my next destination, but it was a great fit—both the job and the setting.

 RR: Can you take me through a typical work day?